simduchaine/nancy-bilodeau-website/data_en/services/intro.md

 id: intro
 title: Services
 thumbnail: "/uploads/AdobeStock_189354627.jpeg"

 ---

-I offer different treatments that are often useful in individual accompaniment or taken by themselves just to do good or recharge their batteries.
-My journey has taught me that even people who are impeccable in their diet and all their lifestyle are sometimes assailed by significant energy cuts and blocked in their progression.
-When all that is concrete, material and visible is not enough, the sweetness of the subtle, the beneficent hand and all the possibilities of the zero point, the neutral point are soothing, comforting, liberating and surprising.
+I offer different holistic care services that are often useful during individual coaching or taken by themselves just to recharge your batteries or relax.
+My journey has taught me that even people who are impeccable with their diet and lifestyle may experience energy blocks and feel stuck.
+When all that can be done in the concrete material world and the visible is not enough, the sweetness of the subtle, the caring hand and all the possibilities of the empty space are soothing, comforting, liberating and surprising.